hswootan/oscp-journey/README.md

 # oscp-journey

-I will be documenting my OSCP Journey through gitbook -> https://hongwt.gitbook.io/oscp-journey/
+I will be documenting my OSCP Journey through gitbook hope you like it 😁 -> https://hongwt.gitbook.io/oscp-journey/